theminkantoso/Csharp_and_dotNET_summer2021/README.md

   - Blazor FE and table orginazation
   - add-migration and database-update
 3. WebApplication5: (Udemy)
+  a.
+WebApp5Api
     - More about API and routing, testing API and validation
     - Action Filter
     - Resource Filter
     - Model Binding
     - Model Validation, Validation Attribute
+  b.
+Core:
+    - Refactoring